-Website and Internal-Use Software Development Costs
+Capitalized Software Development Costs

-We have historically capitalized certain costs related to the development of our POS solution.
-In accordance with authoritative guidance, we began to capitalize these costs to develop certain software when preliminary development efforts were successfully completed, management has authorized and committed project funding, and it was probable that the project would be completed and the software would be used as intended.
+We capitalize certain costs related to the development and enhancement of the Weedmaps platform and SaaS solutions.
+In accordance with authoritative guidance, we began to capitalize these costs when preliminary development efforts were successfully completed, management has authorized and committed project funding, and it was probable that the project would be completed and the software would be used as intended.
 Such costs are amortized when placed in service, on a straight-line basis over the estimated useful life of the related asset, generally estimated to be three years.
 Costs incurred prior to meeting these criteria together with costs incurred for training and maintenance are expensed as incurred and recorded in product development expenses on our consolidated statements of operations.
 Costs incurred for enhancements that were expected to result in additional features or functionality are capitalized and expensed over the estimated useful life of the enhancements, generally three years.
-No cost related to the development of software applications have been capitalized for the three-month period ended March 31, 2021.
+The accounting for website and internal-use software costs requires us to make significant judgement, assumptions and estimates related to the timing and amount of recognized capitalized software development costs.
+For the year ended December 31, 2021, we capitalized \$7.4 million of costs related to the development of software applications.